-On 1 September 2021, the Federal Circuit Court and Family Court of Australia merged together, leading to the introduction of the new Federal Circuit and Family Court of Australia (Family Law) Rules 2021.
+On 1 September 2021, the Federal Circuit Court and Family Court of Australia merged together.
+As a result, the new Federal Circuit and Family Court of Australia (Family Law) Rules 2021 were introduced.
 There is now a single set of rules and prescribed documents for matters progressing through the Court.

 Key Changes